 Beating, torture and illegal arrests are common, so common that complaints about them are few.
 India's police institution facilitates and even encourages abuses.
 It says there has been little change in attitudes, training or equipment since the police was formed in colonial times with the aim to control the population.
 The Indian Police Act in use today was written in 1861 by the British Empire whose primary use of the police was to protect their commercial interests against the rising tide of nationalism.
 The earlier police commissions before 1947 felt that an ordinary constable is not meant to think and take decisions.

 Since 1902 little has changed.
-The Police Act of 1861still guides and governs our police system.
+The Police Act of 1861, which was patterned on the British rule over Northern Ireland, still guides and governs our police system.
 The colonial mindset of the police, the distrust people had for the police in British India has continued to date.

 So far we have seen either foolish reforms or no reforms in making the police relevant in modern democratic and highly insecure world.